Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Unitype Sigmoidal Gaussian Cox Process

-In the approach of \citet{rao2017bayesian}, this would mean that the conditional $\tilde X_0| \tilde X_1 = \emptyset$ is the same as the marginal distribution of the thinned point process under the SGCP since there are no values upon which to condition the GP.
-This is somewhat suspicious as one would expect that 0 observations would be indicative of globally smaller values for the GP than under the marginal and, consequently, result in the conditional PMF for the number of thinned locations to be slightly skewed towards higher values.
+Another way to look at it is to consider the special case where the observed point process is empty.
+This situation is nonsensical from an applied perspective, but should nevertheless be handled by the general theory as the empty set is in the support of the observed point process $\tilde X_1$.
+According to the procedure in \citet{rao2017bayesian}, this would mean that the conditional $\tilde X_0| \tilde X_1 = \emptyset$ is the same as the marginal distribution of the thinned point process under the SGCP since there are no values upon which to condition the GP.
+This is somewhat suspicious as one would expect that 0 observations would be indicative of globally smaller values for the GP than under the marginal and, consequently, result in the conditional PMF for the number of thinned locations to be skewed towards higher values.
+In Appendix \ref{concMist}, we use this special case as a counter-example to the overall claim.

-Using the framework of Sections \ref{Dens} and \ref{Marks}, we managed to clear some misconceptions about the joint and conditional distributions of the thinned and observed locations in the context of the SGCP.
-In the next section, we extend this process to a multitype Gaussian Cox process by considering a multi-label colouring instead of only {\it thinned} and {\it observed} categories.
+The approach of \citet{gonccalves2023corrigendum} is the same as the one in \citet{rao2017bayesian} with the exception that the GP values are simulated conditional on both the thinned and observed point processes. \begin{algo}Update procedure for the thinned point process $\tilde X_0$ in \citet{gonccalves2023corrigendum}: \begin{enumerate} \item Simulate a homogeneous PPP $X$ with intensity $\lambda$, \item Instantiate the GP $g(\cdot)$ at the locations of $X$ according to its finite-dimensional Gaussian distribution conditional on the thinned and observed values $\tilde {\mathrm g}_0,\tilde {\mathrm g}_1 $ at the observed locations $\tilde x_0,\tilde x_1$. \item Keep each point of $\{(x,g(x)): x\in X\}$ with probability $1-\sigma(g(x))$. \end{enumerate} \end{algo}

+This procedure is similar to the birth procedure in that new points are simulated uniformly on $\cS$ and are assigned a mark by conditioning the Gaussian distribution on all other observations.
+It is not an exact sample from the full conditional \eqref{condDens} since the current state of $\tilde X_0$ plays a role in the update.
+The authors justify this method as a Gibbs sampler with the whole GP $g(\cdot)$ as one of the coordinates.
+The first step is to sample from $g(\cdot)|\tilde X_0,\tilde X_1$ which is performed retrospectively when sampling the Poisson process implied by $\tilde X_0|g(\cdot),\tilde X_1$.
+We would need to prove that the finite-dimensional distribution of $g(\cdot)$ conditional on the thinned and observed point process is indeed Gaussian as claimed.
+Recall that this was not the case when conditioning only on the observed points.

+\textbf{Note:} In Appendix \ref{valRetroSampler}, we offer a more direct argument that foregoes retrospective sampling entirely and instead operates at the level of the two finite point processes $\tilde X_0$ and $\tilde X_1$.
+We show that Algorithm \ref{retroSampler} represents an update that is reversible wrt the conditional density in \eqref{condDens} and therefore leaves the target distribution invariant.

+Rather than inserting or deleting one location at a time, the approach of \citet{gonccalves2023corrigendum} updates the thinned locations with an entirely new point process at each iteration.
+It is also relatively straightforward to implement which makes it an enticing option when employed, as intended, as a data augmentation step in an inference algorithm.
+We apply the spirit of their algorithm in the extension we present in the next section.